Oliver-Liles/ST312_Applied_Stats_Project_submissions/Luxury_Sector_Analysis/README.md

-This was a group project by 2 people.
+This was a 2-person group project.